4 Health Questions You Need To Ask Yourself Right Now

-- When’s the last time you chose food because it was healthy?
+- When was the last time you chose food because it was healthy?

 The world we live in is fast-paced and full of quick gratification.
 In the age of convenience, we don’t like waiting.
 We want what we want as quickly as possible.
 Food, money, results.
 Whatever it is, patience levels are at an all-time low.

 This hasn’t boded well for our eating habits as a society.
 People are more unhealthy in America than they’ve ever been.
 One of the most unfortunate things about this is that very little effort is required to do things like prep meals.

 If you used a little bit of time to make your meals in advance, you’d be healthier.
 You’ll also still get your food quickly.
 And eating healthy does not have to mean consuming food that doesn’t taste good.
 That’s just not the case.